 Three hours of lecture per week.
 The use of common types of schedules: Gantt, Activity on Node, Precedence Diagram, PERT and Linear.
 Identification of activities and performance duration analyses of these activities.
 Updating of schedules, resource planning and assignment, cost planning and scheduling are all covered.
 Schedule development is performed both manually and with industry-accepted software.
-Fall.
-Prerequisite(s): CME 343 or permission of instructor.
+Spring.
+Prerequisite(s): APM 391, CME 343 or permission of instructor.
 Note: Credit will not be granted for both CME 453 and CME 653.

-CME 454 Construction Project Mgt (3)
+CME 454 Capstone in Construction Mngmt (3)